cldeluna/cosmic-heartbreaker/UsingDocker_Cheatsheet.md

 root@c421cab61f1f:/ansible_local/cisco_ios#
 ```

+**This means that no updates have been made to the repository since the time the Docker image was built*

-2. Execute the ios_show_lab_brief.yml Playbook.
+2. Execute the **ios_show_lab_brief.yml** Playbook.

-The comments in the playbook explain what its doing and how to execute it.
+The comments in the playbook explain in some detail what the playbook is doing and how to execute it.

 ```bash
 root@c421cab61f1f:/ansible_local/cisco_ios# ansible-playbook -i hosts ios_show_lab_brief.yml